Adroiti/docs-for-code-review-tools/RuboCop/Lint-DuplicatedKey.md

-Pattern: Lint/DuplicatedKey
+Pattern: Duplicate hash key

 Issue: -

 ## Description

 This cop checks for duplicated keys in hash literals.
 This cop mirrors a warning in Ruby 2.2.

 ### Example